crake7/CTF/README.md

 * Answers to some questions (not the actual flag);

-* Tools and programs used to solve the challenge: Enumeration, Priv-Esc, Looting, Post-Exploitation, etc.
+* Tools and programs used to solve the challenge:
+    * Recon
+    * Enumeration
+    * Scanning
+    * Priv-Esc
+    * Looting
+    * Post-Exploitation
+    * And more

 * Useful commands that solved answers.